The Valleys series 2: Storylines

-That night, the group go for another night out together and it all ends up with more arguments for Natalee and Chidgey as he mentions kissing Carley.
+That night, the group goes for another night out together, but ends up causing arguments about Natalee and Chidgey as he mentions kissing Carley.
 Anthony's there to pick up the pieces though for Natalee and they all go home.
 Meanwhile, AK and Jordan visit Carley in Caerphilly and convince her to return to Cardiff to follow her dream.
-When the group arrive back at the house, they find Carley in the house and are all delighted that she's back.
+When the group arrives back at the house, they find Carley in the house and are all delighted that she's back.
 All except Liam.
-As the tension between Carley and Liam increases, arguments erupt between them both and Lateysha and Nicole get involved.
-Jordan has no choice but to step in the next day and encourage Carley and Liam to work together as DJs, but it only adds fuel to the fire and starts more arguments.
-Elsewhere, AK invites Anthony and Jason to do another photoshoot, this time with other female twins.
-Jason invites the girls to the club after the photoshoot where they meet with the rest of the group, and Natalee is far from impressed.
-Chidgey shows an interest in the girls making Jenna jealous, and Lateysha makes her feelings known and almost starts a fight.
-Chidgey then takes the twins home but fails to get them into bed.
+As the tension between Carley and Liam increases, arguments erupt between them both, and Lateysha and Nicole get involved.

-The next night, the group host a house party and Carley invites Millie, who previously had sex with Leeroy and kissed Chidgey.
-Chidgey tries his luck with Millie again leaving both Carley and Natalee hurt.
-Natalee decides to turn to Anthony for support and they get together again, but Carley decides to turn to the alcohol.
-Chidgey then catches Carley in the toilet crying and attempts to cheer her up, but she confesses her love for him.
-It's extremely awkward the next day as she tries to blame the confession on the alcohol, and Natalee's quick to sense tension between the two of them.
+The next night, the group hosts a house party and Carley invites Millie, who previously had sex with Leeroy and kissed Chidgey.
+Natalee decides to turn to Anthony for support and they get together again, but Carley decides to turn to alcohol.
 After quizzing Carley over what's happened, Natalee feels uncomfortable with the situation and begins another argument.
 Meanwhile, Leeroy is planning a return to the house after a meeting with Jordan.
-Jenna receives a visit from AK and is told that someone from Nuts magazine wants to meet with her.
-Jason attempts to train Jenna up so she looks good for her interview and the pair get closer.
-Jordan tries to teach Nicole how to drive but it all turns into a disaster when she breaks his car, and Natalee apologises to Carley for the previous argument but says she still doesn't trust her to be around Chidgey.